 Interns receive a PICA membership and free admission to programs and special events.
 While PICA cannot provide housing, travel, or monetary compensation for interns, we are happy to work with your educational institution to arrange for course credit.

 PICA’s internship program runs seasonally.
 See below for current openings, position descriptions, application requirements, and deadlines.
 For general questions, please email Roya Amirsoleymani, Community Engagement Manager, at [email protected].

-DEVELOPMENT & EVENTS INTERNS (1)
+DEVELOPMENT & EVENTS INTERN (1)